GPGN268/GPGN268-CORE/docs/jupyter_terminal_config_guide.md

     'shell_command': ['C:\\Program Files\\Git\\bin\\bash.exe']
     }
 ```
-The exact location within the file does not strictly matter.
+This file will have many commented lines with explanations for configuring jupyter settings (lines beginning with `#`).
+The exact location within the file does not strictly matter, however, and we may ignore these commented lines.
 If unsure, insert it in the line below `c = get_config()   #noqa`.
-For an example, see the image below (`cat` command was used to print out the file for visualization purposes).
+For an example, see the image below (The `cat` command is used to show where the lines were inserted in the vim editor).
 ![example_modified_config_file_output](guide_figures/jupyter_modified_config_file_output.png)

 ## Conclusion